renderedtext/semaphore-docs-new/source/docs/third-party-tools.md

 - [Project Monitor](https://github.com/pivotal/projectmonitor): Big visible chart CI aggregator by Pivotal Labs.
 Made for big screens.
 - [Semaphore CI monitor](https://github.com/lucianoratamero/semaphore-ci-monitor): Python based CI monitor for Semaphore.
 You can run it locally to keep an eye on your projects statuses.
 It uses Twitter Bootstrap and is mobile ready.
 - [Kore] (https://www.kore.com): Get build notifications into Kore's collaborative messaging environment and work simply.
+- [Alfred Workflow](https://github.com/renuo/semaphoreci-workflow): See the list of your projects and the current status of the builds directly on Alfred.

 ## API clients